Leyanshi/Leyanshi/README.md

 ## Hello there
-- 🔭 I often work on IntelliJ IDEA, and now I'm working on LysDeltaMatch, which is a Minecraft server plugin that implements a feature of queue match like the game Delta Force or PUBG.
+- 🔭 I mostly use IntelliJ IDEA.
+Right now I'm working on LysDeltaMatch, a Minecraft plugin that adds a matchmaking queue like in Delta Force or PUBG.
+My friends and I are also making a server inspired by Happy Ghast War, with some extra mini-games.
+We're probably working hard? 😅 My friends are, but I don't know anything about me.
-- 🌱 I’m currently learning some foreign languages, for example Polish.
+- 🌱 I'm learning some foreign languages, like Polish.
-- 😄 I possess extensive experience in Minecraft development.
+- 😄 I have a bunch of experience with Minecraft development.
-- ⚡ Now I'm in a middle school, so I study hard, maybe I will lose your message.
+- ⚡ I'm in middle school now, so I have to study a lot.
+I might miss your messages, sorry!

 ## Skills
 <table><tr><td valign="top" width="50%">